 Do Implants Hurt?

-You are not going to feel any pain when you are having the implant placed as there is usually a local anaesthetic used.
+You are not going to feel any pain when you are having the implant placed as there is usually a local anesthetic used.
 However, just like with most procedures such as having a tooth removed, you might feel it a little bit for about a week after the treatment.
 Having a dental implant placed is usually a lot easier than pulling a tooth out, making it one of the most simple and painless procedures offered by a dentist.

 Can They Always Be Used To Replace Missing Teeth?

 This is going to depend entirely on the condition of your jawbone.
 You are going to need to have a whole host of tests to see how much bone is left in your jaw which will then determine whether you are going to be able to have dental implants or not.
-If there is not enough bone, or it is not healthy enough, it might be the case that your dentist is going to have to graft bone into this area before you can have any kind of dental implant placed.
+If there is not enough bone, or it is not healthy enough, it might be the case that your dentist is going to have to graft bone into this area before you can have any kind of tooth implant placed.

 Are Implants Safe And How Long Do They Last?